samnissen/watir-screenshot-stitch/README.md

 This means that moving the browser window while it is be driven by Watir can cause unpredictable results.

-### Passing the browser?

-This is obviously awkward and obtuse.
-Because watir-screenshot-stitch patches Watir, it does not change the way Watir calls the Screenshot class, which does not know about the Browser instance (it instead knows about the driver).
-And watir-screenshot-stitch needs the browser to execute JavaScript on the page.

 ### Options

 A hash of key value pairs.